jamesturk/scrapeghost/docs/openai.md

 ## API Keys

-To use the OpenAI APIs you will need an API key.
+To use the OpenAI API you will need an API key.
 You can get one by [creating an account](https://platform.openai.com/signup) and then [creating an API key](https://platform.openai.com/account/api-keys).

 Once an API key is created, you can set it as an environment variable: